MAVERICH-2021/AWS-SAA-C03-test-prepare/Services/Amazon CloudFront.md

+Application Layer

 > integrated with AWS Shield for DDoS protection.

 Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content